-Bits 7 to 5-Reserved Bits: Bits 7 to 5 are reserved; they are always read as 1, and cannot be modified.
+Bits 7 to 5 are reserved; they are always read as 1, and cannot be modified.

+Bit 4: Extended data bit (SOL)

-Bit 4-Extended Data Bit (SOL): Bit 4 sets the SO2 output level.
-When read, SOL returns the transmitted data output at the SO2 pin.
-After completion of a transmission, SO2 continues to output the value of the last bit of transmitted data.
-The SO2 output can be changed by writing to SOL before or after a transmission.
+Bit 4 sets the SO_2 output level.
+When read, SOL returns the transmitted data output at the SO_2 pin.
+After completion of a transmission, SO_2 continues to output the value of the last bit of transmitted data.
+The SO_2 output can be changed by writing to SOL before or after a transmission.
 The SOL bit setting remains valid only until the start of the next transmission.
-To control the level of the SO2 pin after transmission ends, it is necessary to write to the SOL bit at the end of each transmission.
+To control the level of the SO_2 pin after transmission ends, it is necessary to write to the SOL bit at the end of each transmission.
 Note that if the STF bit is cleared to 0 to terminate a transmission in progress, the transmitted data will be modified when the bit is cleared.

-Bit 4: SOL Description
+Bit 4 SOL Description

+-

-0 Read: SO 2 pin output level is low (in
+0 Read SO 2 pin output level is low (initial value)

-Write: SO 2 pin output level changes to low
+Write SO 2 pin output level changes to low

-1 Read: SO 2 pin output level is high
+1 Read SO 2 pin output level is high

-Write: SO 2 pin output level changes to high
+Write SO 2 pin output level changes to high

+Bit 3: Overrun error flag (ORER)

-Bit 3-Overrun Error Flag (ORER): When an external clock is used, bit 3 indicates the occurrence of an overrun error.
+When an external clock is used, bit 3 indicates the occurrence of an overrun error.
 If a clock pulse is input after transfer completion, this bit is set to 1 indicating an overrun.
 If noise occurs during a transfer, causing an extraneous pulse to be superimposed on the normal serial clock, incorrect data may be transferred.
-Overrun errors are not detected while pin $\overline{\text{CS}}$ is at the high level.
+Overrun errors are not detected while pin \overline{CS} is at the high level.

+Bit 3

+ORER

+Description

-Bit 3: ORER Description 0 Clearing conditions: After reading ORER = 1, cleared by writing 0 to ORER (initial value) 1 Setting conditions: Set if a clock pulse is input after transfer is complete, when an used external clock is
+Clearing conditions: After reading ORER = 1, cleared by writing 0 to ORER

+Setting conditions: Set if a clock pulse is input after transfer is complete, when an external clock is used

+Bit 2: Wait flag (WT)

-Bit 2-Wait Flag (WT): Bit 2 indicates that an attempt was made to read or write the 32-byte serial data buffer while a transfer was in progress, or while waiting for \overline{CS} input.
+Bit 2 indicates that an attempt was made to read or write the 32-byte serial data buffer while a transfer was in progress, or while waiting for \overline{CS} input.
 The read or write access is not carried out, and this bit is set to 1.

-Bit 2: WT Description 0 Clearing conditions: After reading WT = 1, cleared by writing 0 to WT (initial value) 1 Setting conditions: An attempt was made to read or write the (32-byte) serial dat transfer operation or while waiting for CS input a buffer during a to 1, and pins SCK2 and SO2 go to the high-impedance state.
+Bit 2 WT Description 0 Clearing conditions: (initial val After reading WT = 1, cleared by writing 0 to WT ue) 1 Setting conditions: An attempt was made to read or write the (32-byte) serial data buffer during a transfer operation or while waiting for CS input

+Bit 1: Abort flag (ABT)

+Bit 1 indicates that \overline{CS} went to high during data transfer.
+When the \overline{CS} input function is selected, if a high-level signal is detected at pin \overline{CS} during a transfer, the transfer is immediately aborted and this bit is set to 1.
+At the same time bit IRRS2 in interrupt request register 2 (IRR2) is set to 1, and pins SCK_2 and SO_2 go to the high-impedance state.
 Data in the (32-byte) serial data buffer and values in the internal registers other than SCSR2 remain unchanged.

-Bit 1-Abort Flag (ABT): Bit 1 indicates that \overline{CS} went to high during data transfer.
-When the \overline{CS} input function is selected, if a high-level signal is detected at pin \overline{CS} during a transfer, the transfer is immediately aborted and this bit is set to 1.
-At the same time bit IRRS2 in interrupt request register 2 (IRR2) is set